aspose-words/Aspose.Words-Documentation/java/developer-guide/loading-saving-and-converting/creating-or-loading-a-document/specify-load-options/_index.md

 The following code example shows the implementation of the **IWarningCallback** interface:

-{{< gist "aspose-com-gists" "aa75ee5112aca57022c741270ff8cbc4" "Examples-src-main-java-com-aspose-words-examples-loading_saving-LoadOptionsCallbacks-DocumentLoadingWarningCallback.java" >}}
+{{< gist "aspose-words-gists" "827e71ccc0b8516a3cfe247b86ce6d4e" "Examples-src-main-java-com-aspose-words-examples-loading_saving-LoadOptionsCallbacks-DocumentLoadingWarningCallback.java" >}}

 To get information about all problems throughout the load time, use the [WarningCallback](https://apireference.aspose.com/words/java/com.aspose.words/loadoptions#WarningCallback) property.

 The following code example shows how to use this property:

-{{< gist "aspose-com-gists" "aa75ee5112aca57022c741270ff8cbc4" "Examples-src-main-java-com-aspose-words-examples-loading_saving-LoadOptionsCallbacks-LoadOptionsWarningCallback.java" >}}
+{{< gist "aspose-words-gists" "827e71ccc0b8516a3cfe247b86ce6d4e" "Examples-src-main-java-com-aspose-words-examples-loading_saving-LoadOptionsCallbacks-LoadOptionsWarningCallback.java" >}}

 ## Use ResourceLoadingCallback to Control the External Resources Loading